Eliciting and Distinguishing Between Weak and Incomplete Preferences: Theory, Experiment and Computation: Aggregate-Level Analysis

-Notably, the average response time in both treatments was always lowest ($\approx$ 6 secs) when subjects chose a single pair of gift cards, while it increased monotonically (and statistically significantly) in similar ways as the size of choices and menus increased (Figure \ref{fig:corr_times_hm}).
-These facts might be seen as intuitive evidence suggesting that the subjects' decision was easier at menus where they chose a single gift-card pair, perhaps because that was their clearly preferred one.
-However, they are also consistent with an alternative interpretation whereby the time was shorter in those cases because subjects only had to move the mouse cursor on their computer to check a single choice box in their screen, thereby mechanically resulting in a shorter response time than when multiple items were selected from relatively larger menus.
+However, the findings are also consistent with an alternative interpretation whereby the time was shorter in those cases because subjects only had to move the mouse cursor on their computer to check a single choice box on their screen, thereby mechanically resulting in a shorter response time than when multiple items were selected from relatively larger menus.
 This argument is less relevant in the case of deferral decisions, however, where the average response time increases monotonically from (approximately) 6 to 10 to 13 secs when the menu includes 2, 3 and 4 alternatives, respectively.
 This suggests that the decision to defer was not generally based on some menu-irrelevant strategy (e.g. to reach the end of the experiment quickly), but was influenced instead by the relevant menu's composition and, presumably, the subjects' preferences at that menu.
 Finally, there is no significant difference in the distributions of response times in the subjects' active choices across treatments ($p=0.612$; two-sided Mann-Whitney $U$ test).